-Test run 2050 performs a single-point energy calculation for $CF_3$ - $CH_2OH$ at the QM/MM level.
-The PS is $CH_2OH$ , and the SS is $CF_3$ .
+Test run 2050 performs a single-point energy calculation for CF3-CH2OH at the QM/MM level.
+The PS is CH2OH, and the SS is CF3.
 The QM level is HF/MIDI!, and the MM force field is OPLS-AA.
 The QM/MM boundary is treated by using the RCD (default) scheme.
 The initial guess of orbitals is read from a previously obtained Gaussian checkpoint file.
 Be aware that the unformatted checkpoint file is machine-dependent.
-We have provided a formatted checkpoint file test2050.FChk, which can be converted to unformatted checkpoint test2050.chk file by using the Gaussian utility program formchk.
+We have provided a formatted checkpoint file guess.FChk, which can be converted to unformatted checkpoint guess.chk file by using the Gaussian utility program formchk.